 So, I came up with this trick of freezing ziplock bags of all my smoothie ingredients.
 Fruit is obviously freezable, but so are the rest of your smoothie ingredients too!
 Check out the list of freezable add-ins below.
 In the morning, all you have to do is pop it out into a blender, add 1 - 1 1/2 cups of liquid and blend.
 It takes just two minutes, if that!

 Each week when I'm at the grocery store, I pick up a couple types of frozen or fresh fruit to make smoothie bags.
-Then I'll make 4-5 for the week, switching the ingredients in each bag up to keep from getting bored.
+Then I'll make 4-5 for a week or so, switching the ingredients in each bag up to keep from getting bored.
 Don't forget to label it so you remember what's in there.
 I just use a piece of masking tape and a sharpie.
 No need to get all pinterest on this one.

 Here's my formula for making the perfect smoothie freezer bag: